-Garuda Indonesia offers you a Sporting equipment allowance of 23kilos on top of your free checked baggage allowance.
+Garuda Indonesia allows you to carry one (1) surfboard per person as part of their free Sporting Equipment allowance of 23kilos.
+The board must be under 300cm in length when packed.
+This allowance is in additional to your regular checked baggage allowance.
 Once you exceed both of these allowances then excess baggage charges may apply.

 If you are travelling with surfboards on a Virgin Australia domestic flight click here for more information and details about how you can purchase excess baggage online.